geo-ant/fluent-comparisons/README.md

 Use the macros by writing `any_of!({/*list of expressions*/} operator rhs)`, where operator can be any of the binary comparison operators, i.e. `==`, `!=`, `<=`, `<`, `>`, and `>=`.
-The list of expressions on the left hand side is comma separated without a trailing comma.
-The right hand side is an expression as well.
+The list of expressions on the left hand side is comma separated.
+The right hand side of the comparison is an expression as well.

 The list of expressions can have a variadic number of elements but must have at least one.
 It must always be enclosed in curly braces.
 The expressions on the left hand side need not be